shaloo/docs.arcana/includes/text-snippets/build-social/steam-oauth.md

 ## Steps

-*Using Steam to onboard users in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} is simple!*

-Just a single line of code!
+*Using Steam to onboard users in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} requires a single line of code.*

 ## Step 1: Call `loginWithSocial` function